Entanglement cost for infinite-dimensional physical systems: Preliminaries

 We use a subset of linear maps $\pazocal{E}:\mathcal{T}\qty(\mathcal{H})\to\mathcal{T}\qty(\mathcal{H}^\prime)$ to represent transformations between quantum states.
 Here, $\mathcal{H}$ and $\mathcal{H}^\prime$ are the input and output Hilbert spaces, respectively.
 The linear map $\pazocal{E}$ is called: \deff{positive}, if $\pazocal{E}\qty(T)\geq 0$ for all $T\geq 0$; \deff{completely positive} (CP), if $I_k\otimes \pazocal{E}$ is positive for all $k\in \N_+$, where $I_k$ denotes the identity map on the set of $k\times k$ complex matrices; and \deff{trace-preserving} (TP), if $\Tr\qty[\pazocal{E}\qty(T)]=\Tr\qty[T]$ for all $T\in\mathcal{T}\qty(\mathcal{H})$.
 A completely positive trace-preserving (CPTP) map is also called a \deff{quantum channel}.
 Quantum channels describe the transformations between quantum states allowed within the law of quantum mechanics.
 For a finite or countably infinite set $\mathcal{J}$, a family of CP maps $\qty(\pazocal{E}_j)_{j\in\mathcal{J}}$ summing up a TP map $\sum_{j\in\mathcal{J}} \pazocal{E}_j$ is called an instrument.
 Instruments describe physical measurements on quantum systems: the output state corresponding to input state $\rho$ and measurement outcome $j$ is simply $\frac{\pazocal{E}_j(\rho)}{\Tr \pazocal{E}_j(\rho)}$.

-Since we are working in infinite dimensions, we need to choose a topology on the space of quantum channels.
+Since we are dealing with possibly infinite-dimensional systems, we need to choose a topology on the space of quantum channels.
 A possible choice is the topology of uniform convergence, induced by the diamond norm~\cite{Aharonov1998}.
 However, it has been observed that this topology is often too fine, and as a consequence, it exhibits some pathological behaviors---for instance, it places physically close channels at nonzero distance~\cite[Sec.~II]{VV-diamond}.
-Two alternatives that are more physically sound are the topology induced by the \emph{energy-constrained diamond norm}~\cite{Shirokov2018, VV-diamond, Pirandola2017} and the topology of \emph{strong convergence}.
+Two alternatives that are more physically sound are the topology induced by the \emph{energy-constrained diamond norm}~\cite{Shirokov2018, VV-diamond, PLOB} and the topology of \emph{strong convergence}.
 Fortunately, Ref.~\cite[Proposition~3]{Shirokov2018} has shown that for many physically motivated Hamiltonians, these two alternatives are equivalent, so we adopt the latter without loss of generality.
 We then say that a sequence\footnote{We should talk more generally about convergences of nets rather than sequences.
 However, since we are working with separable Hilbert spaces, the topology of strong convergence turns out to be \emph{metrizable}, i.e., induced by a metric.
-This simple fact, stated in~\cite{Shirokov2018}, can be proved by considering a dense set $(\rho_n)_{n\in \N}$ of states, and then defining the distance $d\big(\EE,\pazocal{E}'\big) \coloneqq \sum_{n\in \N} 2^{-n} \left\|\left(\EE - \EE' \right)(\rho_n)\right\|_1$.
-The details are left to the reader.} $\big(\EE_n\big)_n$ of CP maps $\EE_n: \mathcal{T}\qty(\mathcal{H}) \to \mathcal{T}\qty(\mathcal{H}^\prime)$ converges \deff{strongly} to a map $\EE: \mathcal{T}\qty(\mathcal{H}) \to \mathcal{T}\qty(\mathcal{H}^\prime)$, and we write $\EE_n \tendsn{s} \EE$, if \bb \lim_{n\to\infty} \left\| \EE_n(T) - \EE(T)\right\|_1 = 0 \qquad \forall\ T\in \mathcal{T}\qty(\mathcal{H})\, . \ee It is not difficult to verify that under these assumptions also the map $\EE$ must be CP\@.
+This simple fact, stated in Ref.~\cite{Shirokov2018}, can be proved by considering a dense set $(\rho_n)_{n\in \N}$ of states, and then defining the distance $d\big(\EE,\pazocal{E}'\big) \coloneqq \sum_{n\in \N} 2^{-n} \left\|\left(\EE - \EE' \right)(\rho_n)\right\|_1$.
+Then, in a metric space, topologies can be defined by specifying the converging sequences instead of the converging nets.
+The details are left to the reader.} $\big(\EE_n\big)_n$ of CP maps $\EE_n: \mathcal{T}\qty(\mathcal{H}) \to \mathcal{T}\qty(\mathcal{H}^\prime)$ converges \deff{strongly} to a map $\EE: \mathcal{T}\qty(\mathcal{H}) \to \mathcal{T}\qty(\mathcal{H}^\prime)$, and we write $\EE_n \tendsn{s} \EE$, if \bb \lim_{n\to\infty} \left\| \EE_n(T) - \EE(T)\right\|_1 = 0 \qquad \forall\ T\in \mathcal{T}\qty(\mathcal{H})\, . \ee Under these assumptions, this map $\EE$ must be CP\@.
 If the $\EE_n$ are quantum channels, then so must be $\EE$.
+The closure with respect to the topology of strong convergence is denoted by $\cl_{\mathrm{s}}(\cdot)$.